Hopes high for Thiam turnaround at Credit Suisse

 Buying smaller banks and continuing to poach bankers in the hope that clients move with them are two routes Thiam could go down, though the bank would most likely need more cash for the former.

-If Thiam does to tap the market for cash, he might do so early on to take advantage of goodwill over his appointment and before he is labelled responsible for any capital shortfall.
+If Thiam does to tap the market for cash, he might do so early on to take advantage of goodwill over his appointment and before he is labeled responsible for any capital shortfall.

 Standard Life Investments’ Fearon expects Thiam to wait until around three months into the job before outlining plans.